jxxcarlson/docs-scripta-dev/docs-scripta-app/codemirror.md

 reads this value and uses it to scroll the given line into view and highlight it (see `HtmlAttr.attribute "linenumber" ... ` below).

+**TODO:**
+  - The line in question needs not only to be highlighted and brought into view, but also be centered vertically on the page.
+  - We need a more granular LR sync -- ideally on the word or phrase level.
+  -
 ```elm
 -- View.Editor
 view : FrontendModel -> Element FrontendMsg